BacPrep: Lessons from Deploying an LLM-Based Bacalaureat Assessment Platform: Platform Design and Methodology

 \subsection{LLM Integration and Assessment Mechanism}

-The platform leverages Google's newest generation of Gemini models: \begin{itemize} \item \textbf{LLM Choice}: Employs the \textbf{Gemini 2.0 Flash} model, accessed via its API endpoint (`gemini-2.0-flash`).
-This model was released publicly in February 2025 following an experimental phase starting late 2024. \item \textbf{Rationale for Choice}: Gemini 2.0 Flash offers good quality, large context, a fast response and a large enough free RPM for our platform. \item \textbf{Process}: On submission, a prompt containing the question, solution, and official grading scheme is sent to the Gemini 2.0 Flash API, instructing strict evaluation against the scheme. \item \textbf{Output}: The LLM response is presented to the user (marked experimental) and logged for research. \item \textbf{Remark}: While we use Gemini 2.0 for the live assessment in the background we plan to compare many different models against our expert graders' results. \end{itemize}
+The platform leverages Google's latest generation of Gemini models: \begin{itemize} \item \textbf{LLM Choice}: Employs the latest available Gemini Flash model, accessed via the \texttt{gemini-flash-latest} API endpoint, currently resolving to Gemini 2.5 Flash. \item \textbf{Rationale for Choice}: Gemini Flash offers strong quality, large context window, fast response times, and sufficient free RPM for our platform.
+During the data collection phase we deliberately prioritize user experience by always using the latest available model, with versioning to be locked for subsequent rigorous evaluation. \item \textbf{Process}: On submission, a prompt containing the question, student solution, and official grading scheme is sent to the API, instructing strict evaluation against the scheme. \item \textbf{Output}: The LLM response is presented to the user (clearly marked as experimental) and logged for research alongside the student solution. \item \textbf{Remark}: While the live platform uses \texttt{gemini-flash-latest}, the planned validation study will systematically compare multiple models offline — both proprietary (Gemini, GPT, Claude, Mistral) and open-source (Llama, Gemma, Deepseek, Kimi) — against expert human grades. \end{itemize}